sd17fall/softdes.web/_assignments/final-project.md

 **The project proposal is worth 10% of the project grade ([rubric]({% link _assignments/final-project/project-proposal-rubric.md %})).**

-By the due date above, one member of your team should have submitted a response to the Project Proposal Questionnaire.
-When you go the link, be prepared to type up responses to the prompts below.
+Create a document that answers the following questions.
 More detailed answers give us an ability to give you better feedback to start the project (or revise your proposal).
-[Project Proposal Questionnaire]({{ page.proposal_survey_url }}).

 1. **The Big Idea:** What is the main idea of your project?
 What topics will you explore and what will you generate?
 What is your **minimum viable product**?
 What is a **stretch goal**?
 2. **Learning Goals:** What are your individual learning goals for this project?